ypyp-pprn-mnmn/ff3_hack/docs/guidelines.md

 -   util
 </details>

-## 2.   metadata
+## 2.   metadata and notes
-Then, any additional metadata, typically argument definitions but not limited to those, should immediately follow the beginning of the declaration.
+Then, any additional metadata, typically argument definitions but not limited to, should immediately follow the beginning of the declaration.
-Any metadata notation should have its own heading, which is at 2nd level.
+Any metadata notation should have its own heading, which is at 3rd level.

 ## 3.   code
 Once the declaration and metadata have completed, the code secion will follow.